anroots/teensy-moonica/README.md

 # Teensy Octo

 A USB IO device for developers.
 Packaged as a cute eight-legged creature, this device connects to your USB port to do your bidding.
-Press any of the eight legs to activate pre-programmed commands or use your computer to control one of its three output devices as an indicator of interesting events in the virtual world.
+Press any of the eight legs to activate pre-programmed commands or write software to one of its three output devices as an indicator of interesting events in the virtual world.

 The hardware and software are open to hacking.
 The user has to program the macros for each button himself.